-The 2018 Mazda CX-9 has a Manufacturer's Suggested Retail Price (MSRP) of $33,070 for a base model.
-Touring trims bow at $35,900, and Grand Touring models start at $41,410.
+The 2019 Mazda CX-9 has a Manufacturer's Suggested Retail Price (MSRP) of $33,275 for a base model.
+Touring trims come in just over $36,300, and Grand Touring models start over $41,800.
 Adding AWD is an extra $1,800.
-The top-line Signature model that includes AWD standard starts at $45,255.
+The top-line Signature model that includes AWD standard starts around $46,300.
 At these prices, the new CX-9 begins slightly higher than rivals like the Highlander, Pilot, Traverse, GMC Acadia and Kia Sorento.
 But the price-to-features differential evens out or leans in the Mazda's favor as you climb trims.
 If you're simply looking for a low-priced 3-row SUV, there's the Mitsubishi Outlander, though that isn't as easy to recommend.
-Even harder, but it still exists, is the Dodge Journey.
 Before buying, be sure to check the KBB.com Fair Purchase Price to see what others are paying for their new SUV.
 The Mazda CX-9's resale value is expected to hold up well, though still trail the Highlander and Pilot.

-The 2018 Mazda CX-9 remains available in four trims: Sport, Touring, Grand Touring and Signature.
+The 2019 Mazda CX-9 remains available in four trims: Sport, Touring, Grand Touring and Signature.
 Even the base Sport model offers amenities like 3-zone climate control that includes a 2nd-row control panel, 7-inch color touch-screen display with rotary controller, Smart City Brake Support (active at speeds up to 19 mph), blind-spot monitor, rear cross-traffic alert, a rearview camera and 18-inch wheels.
 However, unless you opt for a package, you'll still have to manually adjust the front seats.
 Standard tech features include the Mazda Connect system with voice command, Internet radio streaming, Bluetooth connectivity, and AM/FM/HD Radio with an auxiliary input and two USB inputs.
-Sorry, CD fans -- a compact-disc player isn't even optional.

-We recommend at least the Touring trim, which includes heated and power-operated front seats, leather trim, power liftgate with adjustable height setting, a larger 8-inch command screen and four USB ports.
-The Touring trim also comes with a significant active-safety system: Smart City Brake Support (optional on the Sport).
-Grand Touring trims include navigation, 12-speaker Bose audio, a moonroof and more safety/driving aids such as radar cruise control, backup sensors and lane-keeping assist (optional on other trims).
+We recommend at least the Touring trim, which includes heated and power-operated front seats, leather trim, power liftgate with adjustable height setting, a larger 8-inch command screen, Apple CarPlay and Android Auto plus four USB ports.
+The Touring trim also comes with a significant active-safety system: Smart Brake Support (optional on the Sport).
+Grand Touring trims include navigation, 12-speaker Bose audio, a moonroof, ventilated front seats and a 360-degree monitor.
 Signature models have all-wheel drive standard, Nappa leather trim, rosewood accents and LED accent lighting in the grille.
 Many of the Touring and Grand Touring features are optional in packages on the Sport and Touring trims.